 5. Devil's Island, French Guiana

 Another famous French prison is on Devil's Island.
-This was also immortalized by a book and a film, though the story is true in this case.
-Devil's Island is in the Caribbean, off the coast of French Guiana.
+A book and a film immortalized this, though the story is true in this case.
+Devil's Island is in the Caribbean, off the coast of French Guiana in South America.

 It was open for 90 years from 1832, and around 80,000 prisoners spent time there.
 As with all island prisons, it was designed to be almost impossible to escape from, and the thick jungles and infested waters around it did make it so.